CartoDB/mobile-sdk/doc/routing.md

 - Create the `PackageManagerValhallaRoutingService` call

-   Define the *RoutingRequest* with at least two points.
+   Define the `RoutingRequest` with at least two points.
 Start routing with the service and read response as *RoutingResult*.

 - Calculate the route with the `calculateRoute` request

 **Note:** This step is identical to the [online routing calculation code](/docs/carto-engine/mobile-sdk/mobile-routing/#online-routing).

+### Offline Packages

+CARTO has created a customized routing package, similar to other offline map packages, that contain **world-wide offline route packages**.
+This routing package includes the corresponding online service for most common profiles, using **osm.car** and **osm.foot** OpenStreetMap data, as the map source.

+- The list of country packages for routing is the same as other offline maps.
+See [Offline Map Packages](/docs/carto-engine/mobile-sdk/offline-maps/#offline-map-packages) for the full list of offline packages

+- The download size of the offline routing package is significantly larger (10-40% greater) than the size of the corresponding offline map package.
+Car profile packages are considerably smaller than walking packages

+- For Enterprise accounts, offline routing packages can include an extra agreement to include **HERE.com map data**.
+In many countries, especially outside Europe, offline routing packages contain more granular results.
+In addition, HERE includes address data.
+Please [contact us](mailto:sales@carto.com) if you are interested in extra Enterprise mobile features